Connect with expert physics teachers for live help from wherever you are through convenient online office hours.

 Review before or after a class and get more problem-solving practice in your resource library, available 24/7.
 Use the videos to review for your physics quizzes and tests or refresh what you learned in class.
 Then, use the physics problems to practice what you’ve learned.

 Once you enroll, you will be charged for the first month’s subscription fee.
-Then you’ll enjoy convenient auto renewal* with uninterrupted access and payments over time.
-To cancel, you must contact us 3 days before the end of your current subscription period (the "Expiration Date") to avoid being charged for the next subscription period.
+Then you’ll enjoy convenient auto renewal with uninterrupted access and payments over time.
+Kaplan will charge your credit card on a periodic basis (monthly, for monthly subscriptions each a "Subscription Period") until you cancel the subscription.
 You will receive an email reminder 5 days before this date—and you can cancel anytime.

 We know that great teaching is about more than knowing the material.
 Our teachers are committed, captivating instructors who work with students to make challenging topics manageable and easy to understand.